NOAA-GSL/ExascaleWorkflowSandbox/docs/data.rst

 Overview
 --------

-The data module provides two task decorators for workflow data management:
+The data module provides two Chiltepin tasks for workflow data management:

-- **transfer_task**: Transfer files/directories between Globus data endpoints
+- **transfer_task**: Transfer files/directories between Globus Transfer endpoints
-- **delete_task**: Delete files/directories from Globus data endpoints
+- **delete_task**: Delete files/directories from Globus Transfer endpoints

 These are standard Chiltepin tasks that return futures and can be chained with other workflow tasks by passing futures as arguments or by calling ``.result()`` to wait.